 This hampers a conclusive finite-size scaling study of putative ordered states.
 Moreover, $J_{ij}$ might display appreciable values for distant sites \citep{jeon23}, further complicating a finite-size study.

 To overcome these challenges, we employ a simpler model, following Ref. \citep{duneau91}.
-Given a subset of sites, say sites with $z=3$ or $z=4$, we consider a minimal set of exchange couplings generating unbounded clusters at $T=0$ and therefore allowing for long-range order, Fig. \ref{fig:RKKY} (c) and (d).
+Given a subset of sites, say sites with $z=3$ or $z=4$, we consider a minimal set of exchange couplings generating unbounded clusters at $T=0$ and therefore allowing for long-range order, Figs. ~\ref{fig:RKKY}(c) and ~\ref{fig:RKKY}(d).
 For the $z=3$ environment, we implement this set with an exchange coupling $J_{1}$ across the short diagonal of the rhombus, a coupling $J_{2}$ across two neighboring rhombi, an exchange $J_{3}$ across neighboring square and rhombus, and a coupling $J_{4}$ across two squares, or rhombi, edges.
-The pattern formed by this choice of couplings is displayed in Fig. \ref{fig:RKKY} (c).
-The pattern formed percolates the lattice but still leaves a fraction of the sites surrounding the $z=8$ sites weakly coupled to the bulk, roughly $1/4$.
+The pattern formed by this choice of couplings is displayed in Fig. \ref{fig:RKKY}(c), where we see it percolates the lattice but still leaves a fraction of the sites surrounding the $z=8$ sites weakly coupled to the bulk.